Unified Micromechanics Theory of Composites: Estimation of a set of surrogate operators

-\parbox{11.2cm}{ \epsfig{figure=Fel8.eps, width=11.2cm}\\ \tenrm \baselineskip=8pt {{\sc Fig. 8:} The scheme of obtaining of surrogate model set}} \sffamily {\bf Comment 9.2.} PNO was utilized in \cite{Jafarzadeh`et`2024} to develop a continuum constitutive model for single-layer graphene at zero temperature using synthetic data from molecular dynamics (MD) simulations.
-Graphene, a two-dimensional carbon allotrope with a hexagonal lattice structure (with an interatonic distance of 1.46\,\,$^{^o}\!\!\!\!\!A$), possesses remarkable mechanical properties and various applications \cite{Akinwande`et`2017}.
-The MD code calculates the equilibrium atomic displacements and interatomic forces under external force fields and boundary conditions, with data generation details in \cite{Silling`et`2023}, \cite{You`et`2022}.
-Integrating CAMNN into the model \cite{Jafarzadeh`et`2024} is straightforward.
-At each $\bfb_k(\bfx)$ ($k=1,\ldots,N)$ (\ref{2.4}), we conducted an MD simulation $\bfcD^{\rm DNS}_k(\bfLa^k_j)$ as described in \cite{Jafarzadeh`et`2024}, for a grid $\bfLa_j$ ($j=1,\ldots,M)$.
-For the fixed $\bfb_k(\bfx)$, we estimate $\bfcD^{\rm DNS}_k(\bfLa^k_j)$ ($j=1,\ldots,M)$ and compute $\bfcD^{\rm p}_k$ by applying a translation average to $\bfcD^{\rm DNS}_k(\bfLa^k_j)$ (with the step, e.g., $d|\bfchi|=0.1\,\,^{^o}\!\!\!\!\!A$ in Eq. (\ref{5.6})).
-This leads to the calculation of $\bfcD^{\rm p}$ (\ref{5.12}), which then transitions from Block 2 Field PM data to Block 3 Optimization in Fig. 8, followed by the construction of Block 5 Set of surrogate operators.
-To fully align with the original PNO approach \cite{Jafarzadeh`et`2024}, $\bfcD^{\rm DNS}_k(\bfLa^k_j)$ can be estimated using a coarse-grained method \cite{Jafarzadeh`et`2024}.
-The key benefit of $\bfcD^{\rm p}$ (\ref{5.12}) is that it eliminates size and boundary effects, and does not rely on a fixed computational grid $\bfLa$ (as in \cite{Jafarzadeh`et`2024}, and see also Comment 9.1).
-Extending CAMNN to CMs with random or periodic distributions of inclusions from different materials, or to a two-dimensional lattice with random properties \cite{Silling`et`2024}, is straightforward and provides the same benefits as those seen with the uniform grid $\bfLa$.
+\sffamily {\bf Comment 9.3.} PNO was utilized in \cite{Jafarzadehet2024} to develop a continuum constitutive model for single-layer graphene at zero temperature using synthetic data from molecular dynamics (MD) simulations.
+Graphene, a two-dimensional carbon allotrope with a hexagonal lattice structure (with an interatomic distance of 1.46\,\,$^{^o}\!\!\!\!\!A$), possesses remarkable mechanical properties and various applications \cite{Akinwandeet2017}.
+The MD code calculates the equilibrium atomic displacements and interatomic forces under external force fields and boundary conditions, with data generation details in \cite{{Sillinget2023},{Youet2022}}.
+Integrating AGIE0-CAMNN into the model \cite{Jafarzadehet2024} is straightforward.
+At each $\bfb_k(\bfx)$ ($k=1,\ldots,N)$ (\ref{2.4}), we conducted an MD simulation $\bfcD^{\rm DNS}_k(\bfLa^k_j)$ as described in \cite{Jafarzadehet2024}, for each specific grid $\bfLa_j$ ($j=1,\ldots,M)$.